-Millibit Hacks is a 24 hour long, hackathon for high school students where anyone can work together on an application, learn about STEM, and have fun!
+Millibit Hacks is an all-day hackathon for high school students in which anyone can work together on an application, learn about STEM, and have fun!

 What Is A Hackathon?